-10.10.
-Admission of participants to hospital with COVID-19 infection of medical notes on any COVID-19 episodes resulting in hospitalisation.
+10.10 Admission of participants to hospital with COVID-19 infection

+With the participant's/parent's/guardian's consent, the study team will request relevant sections of medical notes on any COVID-19 episodes resulting in hospitalisation.
 Any data which are relevant to assessing for disease enhancement will be collected.
 These are likely to include, but not limited to, information on ICU admissions, clinical parameters such as oxygen saturation, respiratory rates and vital signs, need for oxygen therapy, need for ventilatory support, imaging and blood tests results, amongst others.